Big Springs Convention – September 1855

 The “Bogus Legislature,” elected on March 30, 1855, might have called a Constitutional Convention at its first session in July 1855, but it did not.
 One house passed a resolution to that effect, but the other, fearing the result of the election, declined to concur.
 From a pro-slavery standpoint, this was a fatal mistake.

-Never again was the pro-slavery interest so strongly entrenched in the territory.
+Never again was the pro-slavery interest so firmly entrenched in the territory.
 The governor, the courts, the army, and the President and his cabinet and Congress all were with them, and the Legislature might have called a convention with the assurance that the election could be carried by the same methods by which it was elected and that those methods would be approved at Washington.
 In all probability, if this had been done, Kansas would have been admitted in 1855 with a pro-slavery constitution.

-Instead, the pro-slavery men chose to make the fight against admission at this time because so long as the Federal Government was behind them they could control the Territorial Government and they believed that by implementing pro-slavery laws, they could drive the Free-State men out of the territory.
+Instead, the pro-slavery men chose to make the fight against admission at this time because so long as the Federal Government was behind them, they could control the Territorial Government, and they believed that by implementing pro-slavery laws, they could drive the Free-State men out of the territory.
 This was especially true if they could make the charge of treason stick against the promoters of the Topeka Movement.

 However, the Free-State men were determined, and though the so-called “Bogus Legislature” was “officially” in charge, a meeting of Free-State men was held at Topeka on September 19, 1855.
 This meeting called for an election of delegates to a Constitutional Convention to be held at Topeka on October 23, 1855.